We provide an unprecedented environment for tackling some of the fundamental problems in science and engineering.

 Investing in Collaboration

-SEAS has long enjoyed close collaborations and joint appointments with basic science departments in the Faculty of Arts and Sciences, as well as formal and informal connections with other schools throughout Harvard.
+SEAS has long enjoyed close collaborations and joint appointments with basic science departments in the Faculty of Arts and Sciences, with other schools throughout Harvard.

 In addition, the revamping of existing degree programs and the introduction of potential new Harvard College concentrations provides an opportunity to increase collaborations in teaching and learning across all major fields.